-One of the best things about the internet and a globalized economy is the ability to do business overseas from the comfort of your living room.
-With the click of a mouse, funds can be transferred to build a factory in China or invest in a solar power farm in Germany.
+One of the best things about the internet and a globalized economy is the ability to do business overseas.
+Even from the comfort of your living room.
+With the click of a mouse, you can transfer funds to build a factory in China.
+Or you can invest in a solar power farm in Germany!
+If you’re doing business overseas, keep reading.

-Foreign investment is also big here in the U.S. It’s estimated that foreign companies employ more than five million American workers, accounting for more than $408 billion in paychecks each year.
+Foreign investment is also big here in the U.S. It’s estimated that foreign companies employ more than five million American workers.
+They account for more than $408 billion in paychecks each year.

 With tax revenue tight and budget deficits putting the U.S. deeper in debt, you can count on Uncle Sam to step up his tax collection efforts.
 This puts an extra burden on us to report our international assets.